idrave/FOND-ASP/README.md

     This version will assume effects of ND-actions are not fair and hence will look for strong solutions.
 For example:

-2. Use the `asplanner` planner without any specialization but with the PDDL file of the FOND problem "as is" (i.e., with no modifications).
+2. Use the planner without any specialization but with the PDDL file of the FOND problem "as is" (i.e., with no modifications).
 Note this PDDL will includes _no_ fairness constraints, that is, no `(:fairness :a ... b: ...)` clauses and thus every non-determinism will be adversarial.

 As one can see, in both above cases, the PDDL file remains the same and includes no conditional fairness directives.